- UCAS Code

 How the course is taught

 Alongside practical sessions, you'll receive technical and artistic guidance and feedback from staff and specialists.
-There'll be lectures, seminars and tutorials to support you in developing your sound and extending your portfolio, as well as excellent links with the music industry to help inform your professional practice.
+There'll be lectures, seminars and tutorials to support you in developing your individual sound and extending your portfolio, as well as excellent links with the music industry to steer and inform your professional practice.

 What you'll do

-You'll start your third year with an off-campus project to gain valuable experience in a professional context.
-Recent projects have included working at a major recording studio in Thailand, researching and developing new technologies at an institute for music technology in Amsterdam, collaborating with musicians from the Icelandic Academy of Arts, and teaching music to children in Ghana.
-Other projects have included placements in post-production and recording studios and record labels, starting up a music business, national and international touring and other valuable work experience.
+In your final year, you'll have the freedom to develop your own projects.
+Recent projects have included working at major recording studios from New York to Thailand, researching and developing new technologies at an institute for music technology in Amsterdam, collaborating with musicians from the Icelandic Academy of Arts, and teaching music to children in Ghana.
+Other projects have included placements in post-production studios and record labels, starting up a music business, national and international touring and other valuable work experience.

-After this project you'll return to continue working on self-devised projects, including your professional portfolio, dissertation and a careers module, which will aid your entry into your chosen profession.
-All work in the third year will be supported through a generous allocation of one-to-one supervision by staff.
+After this project you'll return to continue working on self-devised projects, including your professional portfolio, dissertation and a careers module, which will propel your entry into your chosen profession.
+All work in the third year will be supported through a generous allocation of one-to-one and project specific supervision by staff.